aome510/hackernews-TUI/README.md

 - `{story_id} g`: Focus the {story_id}-th story
 - `<enter>`: Go the comment view associated with the focused story
 - `O`: Open in browser the link associated with the focused story
+- `S`: Open in browser the focused story

 #### CommentView
 - `j`: Focus the next comment